informedcitizenry/6502.Net/README.md

 `Too many arguments for directive` - More arguments were provided to the directive than expected.

-`Type definition for unknown type` - An attempt was made to define an unknown type.
+`Type is unknown or not redefinable` - An attempt was made to define an unknown or non-definable type.

 `Type name is a reserved symbol name` - A type definition failed because the definition is a reserved name.